 “Hi hon,” I called when I heard the front door opening.
-Jeremy immediately yelled “hi” back and came bounding over.
+Colin immediately yelled “hi” back and came bounding over.

 “School was good,” he informed me cheerfully.
 Both hands were clenched tight against his chest so I could only see the backs.
 This was unusual to say the least.